-Due to practical constraints, experiments on the PD are of limited duration, but as researchers we are also interested in what would happen over a longer run.
-Our learning model lets us make predictions of what would happen in experiments with a a longer time horizon than those in our data set.
-This gives us some sense of which properties of observed lab play may carry over to repeated games that are played more than is practical in the lab.
+Due to practical constraints, experiments on the PD are of limited duration.
+Our learning model lets us make predictions of what would happen in experiments with a longer time horizon than those in our data set.
+This gives us some sense of which properties of observed lab play may carry over to repeated games that are played more times than is practical in the lab.21